top of page

 ClassPass has made it easy for fitness enthusiasts to explore different studios, try new workouts, and discover their passions.
 For many, it’s a convenient way to book classes without committing to one place.
 We understand the appeal — after all, discovering new forms of movement is part of the journey.

-From a studio’s perspective, however, there are some things most people don’t see behind the scenes.
-This blog aims to share our experience so that ClassPass users can better understand our circumstances and approach our studio with kindness and consideration.
-Understanding these realities can help appreciate the effort and dedication that goes into running a small studio.
+From a studio’s perspective, however, there are behind-the-scenes aspects most people don’t see.
+This blog shares our experience so ClassPass users can better understand our studio, our approach, and the effort that goes into creating a safe, effective, and enjoyable learning environment.

 🧾 How ClassPass Works for Studios

-ClassPass functions as a third-party platform.
+ClassPass is a third-party platform.
 While students pay ClassPass for credits, studios do not receive the full value of those credits.
-The rate paid to studios is determined by ClassPass and varies widely — sometimes only a few dollars, sometimes slightly above $10.
+The rate paid to studios varies — sometimes only a few dollars, sometimes slightly above $10.

-For new ClassPass users, studios do not receive any payment at all for their first booking.
+For new ClassPass users, studios do not receive any payment at all for their bookings.
+In some cases, multiple accounts are created to take advantage of “new user” promotions, which means studios may receive no payment for certain bookings.

-Even with the best intentions, ClassPass bookings can create financial challenges for small studios.
-Each class involves preparation, instructor time, and studio overheads, such as rent, utilities, insurance, and equipment maintenance.
-Instructors also travel to teach, often after their main jobs, so their time and effort deserve fair compensation.
+Even with the best intentions, ClassPass bookings can create financial and operational challenges for small studios.
+Each class requires preparation, instructor time, and studio overheads such as rent, utilities, insurance, and equipment maintenance.
+Instructors often teach after their main jobs, so their time and effort deserve recognition and fair compensation.

 ⚖️ Managing Class Expectations